 Various worming tablets, drops, pastes and spot-ons are available that kill roundworms, hookworms and tapeworms in cats.
 Your veterinarian can recommend a suitable product that is safe for use on kittens.

 Heartworm disease is not as prevalent in cats as it is in dogs, as the cat’s immune system is able to eliminate most infections.
 However, not all infections are eliminated after the mosquito carrying the immature heartworm bites the cat, and these immature stages can develop to become large worms in the heart and vessels in the lungs.
-Signs of heartworm disease in cats are variable, and include sudden death.
-Heartworm disease can be prevented by giving monthly medication, either oral or as a topspot preparation.
+Signs of heartworm disease in cats are variable and can include sudden death.
+Heartworm disease can be prevented by giving monthly medication, either oral or as a spot-on preparation.
 Ask your veterinarian about the prevalence of heartworm disease in your area and the best prevention options for your kitten.

 It is important to train your kitten to eat raw chicken wings and necks from a young age.
 This is to keep their teeth and gums healthy throughout life.
 Give them the wing tips first, although most kittens are happy to tackle the whole wing.
 Periodontal disease is an important disease of middle-aged to older cats, and training your kitten to chew chicken bones from the start will help your cat avoid developing this potentially life-shortening disease.